abbiepopa/CARPP-BETTA_ERP/readme.md

 	average across trials, calculate contra-ipsi wavefroms and output erpset and graphs for happy and angry lateral faces
 * **eDT_Happy_pruned_to_ERP_no_eye_channels.m**
 	* As eDT_Happy_pruned_to_ERP, but for files where the eye channels inadvertently were not recorded.
+* **GNG_pruned_to_ERP.m**
+	* Requires that the GNG EEG file that has had artifacts removed (But not ICA components) and the file that has had ICA pruning be in the present working directory.
+	* Processes the file to add event list, remove trials where blinks or eye movements occluded stimulus presentation, average across trials, calculate average anterior channel, and plot graphs with and without difference waves
+* **GNG_pruned_to_ERP_no_eye_channels.m**
+	* As GNG_pruned_to_ERP, but for files where the eye channels inadvertently were not recorded.

 ## Scripts for Generating Group Files
 * **DT_AUC.m**